Norwood Superintendent In Self-Quarantine After Potential Coronavirus Exposure

-He has not shown any symptoms and is currently healthy, said a joint statement from the Town of Norwood, the Norwood Health Department, Norwood Public Schools, and the Norwood Board of Selectmen.
+He has not shown any symptoms and is currently healthy, the Town of Norwood, the Norwood Health Department, Norwood Public Schools and the Norwood Board of Selectmen said a joint statement.

 Norwoods Schools will be sanitized this weekend and will be open on Monday.